Piha, New Zealand: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types I. It's important that you pick the necessary kind.
-Many adapters currently sold are simply plug changers and expect your electronics to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most locations.
+A plug adapter that supports outlet types I. Check that you get the correct kind.
+Most adapters for sale now are just plugs and expect your electronics to change the voltage themselves.
+If your electronics can't do that they could get fried.
+This one should work in most locations.

 Make your flight more comfortable with an airplane phone mount